Welcome to the Association of Lipspeakers

 This site should enable you to find and successfully use lipspeakers, whether through a registered agency or by direct contact with lipspeakers in any region.

-In order to offer you the best communication experience, please be clear as to what type of lipspeaking service you would like.
-Either straightforward lipspeaking/lipreading or lipspeaking with the aid of signs*.
+*In order to offer you the best communication experience, please be clear as to what type of lipspeaking service you would like.
+Either straightforward lipspeaking/lipreading or lipspeaking with the aid of signs *The majority of ALS lipspeakers can also offer a Sign Supported Lipspeaking (SSE) service.

 ALWAYS ask to see the name badge of your lipspeaker.
 All NRCPD registered lipspeakers will have one.
 This ensures quality and allows you to complain about the quality if need be to the NRCPD.